 A narrow caster tread width is better suited for smaller headers because it allows more space for the uncut crop and provides more maneuverability around poles, irrigation inlets, and other obstacles.
 A wider caster tread width reduces runover in heavy crops that produce large windrows.

-1. Lift windrower with forklift to take most of the weight off casters.
+Lift the windrower with a forklift to take most of the weight off casters.

 Figure 3.20: Supporting Windrower